Football

 % indicates conference championship game appearance

 Chesney brings to UCLA more than 25 years of collegiate coaching experience, including 16 seasons as a head coach.
-He has won eight conference championships and holds a career coaching record of 132-51 (.721).
-He has produced 10 All-Americans (1 FBS, 9 FCS) and three Academic All-Americans.
+He has won eight conference championships and holds a career head coaching record of 132-52 (.717).
+He has produced 11 All-Americans (2 FBS, 9 FCS), three College Sports Communicators (CSC) Academic All-Americans and 192 all-conference selections.

-Most recently, Chesney spent two seasons as head coach at James Madison (2024-25), guiding the Dukes to a 21-5 record.
-His 2025 team recorded just the 10th unbeaten conference record in Sun Belt history, going 8-0, and captured the programโs first-ever Sun Belt Conference Football Championship on Dec.
-5 to improve its record to 12-1.
-The Dukes are currently in the College Football Playoff (CFP) ranking for the first time in school history, debuting at No. 25, and have achieved their highest AP ranking in program history at No. 19.
-Chesney was awarded the 2025 Sun Belt Coach of the Year and named one of 24 semifinalists for the 2025 George Munger College Coach of the Year Award, presented annually by the Maxwell Football Club.
+Chesney arrives in Westwood after spending two seasons as head coach at James Madison from 2024-25, guiding the Dukes to a 21-6 record and numerous historic firsts.
+His 2025 team recorded just the 10th unbeaten conference record in Sun Belt history, going 8-0, and captured the program’s first-ever Sun Belt Conference Championship and College Football Playoff (CFP) berth.
+James Madison also achieved its highest AP ranking in program history in Week 16 of 2025 at No. 19.
+Chesney was honored as the 2025 Sun Belt Coach of the Year and named a finalist and semifinalist for the Eddie Robinson and George Munger Coach of the Year awards, respectively.

-In his first season leading James Madison in 2024, Chesney led the Dukes to a 9-4 overall record and to its first bowl championship after a victory in the 2024 Boca Raton Bowl.
-He made history by becoming the programโs first head coach to win his first four games in his first season and was named the 2024 Virginia Sports Information Directors University Division Coach of the Year.
-Chesneyโs 2024 Dukes were ranked 21st nationally in scoring defense and 26th nationally in scoring offense.
+In his first season at James Madison in 2024, Chesney led a Dukes squad returning only four starters (two offensive linemen, one safety and one punter) and 38 letterwinners to a 9-4 overall record and its first bowl championship after a victory in the 2024 Boca Raton Bowl.
+He made history by becoming the program’s first head coach to win his first four games in his first season and was named the 2024 Virginia Sports Information Directors University Division Coach of the Year.
+Chesney’s 2024 Dukes were ranked 21st nationally in scoring defense and 26th nationally in scoring offense.

-Holy Crossโs record of 29-8 from 2021-23 was the programโs best three-year stretch in 30 years, with wins against FBS opponents in back-to-back seasons (2021, 2022).
-The 2022 Crusaders went undefeated in the regular season and received a FCS quarterfinal berth, finishing No. 6 in the AFCA Coaches Poll.
+Holy Cross’ record of 29-8 from 2021-23 was the program’s best three-year stretch in 30 years, with wins against FBS opponents in back-to-back seasons (2021, 2022).
+The 2022 Crusaders went undefeated in the regular season and received a FCS Quarterfinal berth, finishing No. 6 in the AFCA Coaches Poll.
 He was named the AFCA FCS Region 1 Coach of the Year following that historic season.

 From 2013-17, Chesney led Division II Assumption College to a record of 44-16, including five-straight winning seasons and NCAA Division II playoff appearances in each of his final three years.
 He earned Northeast-10 Conference Coach of the Year honors twice at Assumption.